lessonomicon/webonomicon/21_sessions/index.md

         - This reduces server memory usage and makes scaling easier.
     - Handles token expiration and invalid tokens
     - Uses environment variables for JWT secret
     - Once authenticated, you will see the cookie value.
-Check it in [jwt-io].
+Check it in [jwt.io][jwt-io].

 [jwt]: https://en.wikipedia.org/wiki/JSON_Web_Token
 [jwt-io]: https://jwt.io